usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-4a.md

       You may NOT use the URL class to download the HTML, but you may use this class to parse and clean URLs (see the Relative URLs and Unique URLs sections below).

-      See the [HtmlFetcher](https://github.com/usf-cs212-spring2019/template-htmlcleaner) homework for a starting point.
+      See the [HtmlFetcher](https://github.com/usf-cs212-fall2019/template-htmlcleaner) class from the homework for a starting point.

   - Convert all processed URLs to a consistent absolute form (remove fragments, convert relative URLs to absolute URLs, etc.) and do not process the same URL more than once.
 For example, if you already processed <https://www.cs.usfca.edu/~cs212/guten/1400-h/1400-h.htm> and encounter <https://www.cs.usfca.edu/~cs212/guten/1400-h/1400-h.htm#link2HCH0020>, you should not re-process this URL and it should not count towards the total.